przybylski/cursor-harpoon/README.md

 <div align="center">

-# VS Code Harpoon
+# Cursor Harpoon

-VS Code Harpoon is inspired by The Primeagen's [Harpoon](https://github.com/ThePrimeagen/harpoon) plugin for neovim.
+Cursor Harpoon is inspired by The Primeagen's [Harpoon](https://github.com/ThePrimeagen/harpoon) plugin for neovim.
 It supports the basic use case of file navigation just like with Harpoon.

 Forked from original work of ![Tobias Zimmermann](https://github.com/tobias-z/vscode-harpoon)